How to build a Meta Ray-Ban Display app

 The two build paths

-1 · Device Access Toolkit
+1 · Meta Wearables Device Access Toolkit

 Native mobile SDK: Swift (iOS) / Kotlin (Android).
 Extends an existing mobile app onto the glasses.
 The only path with camera + audio capture.
 Deepest hardware integration.